nafeabd/chainreplication/README.md

   transaction has already been processed, re-send the same reply.  if a different transaction with the same reqID has been processed for this account, return <reqID, accountNum, InconsistentWithHistory, balance>.
-  [UPDATE 2014-10-11: added "for this account" in the preceding sentence.]

   transfer(reqID, accountNum, amount, destBank, destAccount): if a transaction with this reqID has not been processed for this account, and